(This page has been updated for the 2020 Season, for the archived page for 2019, Click Here)

 - Spellers are required to pronounce the word after they have spelt it to indicate that they are through with the spelling.
 (A speller may be disqualified for not pronouncing the words after spelling within the timeframe).

-- A Speller has 60 seconds to spell his/her word and pronounce the word after starting to spell the first letter.
+- A Speller has 60 seconds after saying the first letter of the word, to spell his/her word and pronounce the word.

 - It is the right and responsibility of the speller to request the following: